 Outcome-Based Pricing: The Video Conferencing Trend CFOs Love

-Between January 15 and February 14, 2026, roughly $2 trillion in market cap evaporated from the software sector.
+In early 2026, roughly $1 trillion in market cap evaporated from the software sector during the so-called "SaaSpocalypse."
 Atlassian dropped 35%.
-Salesforce fell 33%.
+Salesforce fell 28%.
 The trigger: AI agents demonstrated they can perform the work of multiple human users, making per-seat licensing economically irrational.

 ServiceNow's new "Pro Plus" tier prices by assist tokens and successful outcomes rather than human logins.
-Outcome-based pricing reached 21.7% enterprise preference, hitting parity with user-based models for the first time.
+Outcome-based pricing is rapidly gaining enterprise preference, hitting parity with user-based models for the first time.

 This is reshaping video call technology from the ground up.
 Why pay for 50 Zoom seats when 30 people attend meetings and five AI agents handle the rest?
 Platforms that still charge per seat are watching their unit economics erode as the video conferencing trends of 2026 favor value-delivered models.